jonathanmnovak/hello-world-sweetviz/README.md

 [Titanic Tutorial](https://towardsdatascience.com/powerful-eda-exploratory-data-analysis-in-just-two-lines-of-code-using-sweetviz-6c943d32f34), run the following:
 `python3 ./tutorial/titanic_tutorial.py`

+This generates a default report which runs EDA on both the training and testing datasets and compares the two datasets

 The code will output the report to `./tutorial/output/titanic_report.html`

+####General thoughts:
+Pros
+* Comparing two datasets to see if iid is held
+* Analyzing mixed variable feature relationships (i.e. comparing numerical features with categorical features)
+* Analyzing the relationship of features with target variable

+Cons
+* Wide screen monitor is required to view on the outputs from the html report
+* When analyzing a specific feature, the relationship with the target variable isn't broken down by each dataset (train and test) and instead is combined.
+This is a much needed enhancement  to see if the distributions of features and the target variables are consistent between training and testing.
+* No tags to represent data issues.
+This is a nice feature in the pandas profiling package that isn't available in sweetviz.
+However, the missing values percentages are highlighted (green, yellow, and red) to indicate whether this is a potential issue.

 ###Resources
 * [Powerful EDA (Exploratory Data Analysis) in just two lines of code using Sweetviz](https://towardsdatascience.com/powerful-eda-exploratory-data-analysis-in-just-two-lines-of-code-using-sweetviz-6c943d32f34)